Monoclonal antibodyFDA-approvedSecond-line

 Efficacy

-In clinical trials, around 40% of CD19-positive patients achieved a complete remission, with a median progression-free survival of approximately 8 months.
+In clinical trials, around 40% of patients with relapsed or refractory B-cell ALL achieved a complete remission with blinatumomab.

 Side effects